AdobeDocs/experience-manager-assets-essentials.en/help/using/search.md

 ## Configuring search first homepage {#configuring-search-first-homepage}

-Search first engine allows you to navigate through various files and folders instantly.
-Any user can instantly locate the perfect image, video, or document you must create stunning marketing campaigns, captivating presentations, and engaging content.
+Search first homepage allows you to instantly navigate through various files and folders instantly.
 It lets you effortlessly navigate through asset types, metadata, smart tags, and even the content itself without knowing the exact keyword. [!DNL Assets Essentials] allows you to configure your homepage by controlling what should appear when you click home.

 To configure the search first homepage, execute the steps below: